Menu Close

 The early years of the University of Toronto saw the establishment of numerous collections.
 Much of this material, in areas such as archaeology and natural history, was incorporated into the Royal Ontario Museum (ROM) that opened in 1914.
 The ROM became independent from the University of Toronto in 1968, though many connections between the U of T and the ROM’s many research collections exist to this day.

 Around the 1970s, historians of science began to focus on scientific instruments as a means of understanding the process by which scientific knowledge is created.
-Historians increasingly turned their attention to the special competencies of instrument makers, to instrument users beyond the sciences, and specialized technicians who perform scientific labour.
+Historians increasingly turned their attention to the special competencies of instrument makers, to instrument users beyond the sciences, and to specialized technicians who perform scientific labour.
 The historical material heritage surviving at universities took on a special importance as a source of evidence about this process.

 The arrival of the internet brought with it the possibility of a public catalogue and public exhibitions.
 The first step in this direction was the UTMuSi online catalogue of important older instruments from across the university.
 This project, created by graduate students at the IHPST, began in 1997.
 The original site is no longer online, but its information has since been added to the current online catalogue.